SebastianUA/terraform/aws/examples/cur/README.md

-# Work with AWS Cost and Usage Report via terraform
+# Work with AWS CUR via terraform

-A terraform module for making Cost and Usage Report.
+A terraform module for making CUR.

 ## Usage